Dr Rob Turner

 Tutorial hours: Tues 11.00am-12.30pm; Thurs 10.30-11.30am (email me to book a 15-minute slot)

 His first monograph is titled Counterfeit Culture: Truth and Authenticity in the American Prose Epic Since 1960, and was published by Cambridge University Press in 2019 as part of the Studies in American Literature and Culture series.
 This book examines the trope of "alternative facts" in American fiction, tracing the long history of inauthenticity as a conscious national mode.
 Authors discussed in detail include Thomas Pynchon, Andy Warhol, Vanessa Place, and William T. Vollmann.

 He is currently working on his second book, Hip-Hop in American Literature and Culture, an edited collection of essays exploring rap as a poetic medium.
 This volume will bring together a number of critics, examining the relationship between the MC and other traditional figures (from Senegalese griots to Nuyorican slam artists), and reading key methods and tropes in relation to currents in American oral and print poetry.
 The collection is scheduled for publication by Cambridge University Press in 2023.

 Rob has also contributed to a collaborative poem, The Dionysiaca, to be published with University of Michigan Press in August 2022.
 This book reimagines the work of Nonnus, the 5th-century Egyptian epicist, and involves major contemporary poets and translators including Stanley Lombardo, William Levitan, and Anne Carson.

-After completing his PhD at the University of Cambridge in 2015, Rob was appointed a Teaching Fellow in American Literature at UCL.
+After completing his PhD at the University of Cambridge in 2015, Rob was appointed a Teaching Fellow in American Literature at UCL for two years.
 He is a regular contributor to the Wire magazine.